Infineon/azure-optiga-trust-m/README.md

 	- `git submodule update --init --recursive`
 	- Check the compiler version and verify that it is the correct one for your ESP IDF version.
 	- Check if the IDF_PATH is set correctly
-	- Clean the project with “idf.py fullclean”
+	- Clean the project with “idf.py fullclean” or for custom build with “idf.py -B <CUSTOM_BUILD_FOLDER_PATH> fullclean”
 3. Ensure that the device connection string received from Azure IoT Hub are correct.

 ## Contributing